 She was a fiction editor for many years, helped launch O, The Oprah Magazine, where she served as Executive Articles Editor for seven years, and subsequently held senior-level "at- large" positions at More magazine and Reader's Digest.
-In addition, she served as editor of The Literarian, the literary journal of the Center for Fiction's web editor.
+In addition, she served as editor of The Literarian, the literary journal of the Center for Fiction in New York.

-She currently works as an independent editor for individuals and creative organizations, specializing in memoir, short stories, and narrative nonfiction.
-She teaches at Columbia University, the Center for Fiction, and Summer Literary Seminars (St. Petersburg, Vilnius, Tblisi, Montreal), and continues to lead creative writing workshops, some of which incorporate yoga and yoga nidra.
+She currently works as an independent editor for individuals and creative organizations.
+She has taught at Columbia University, the Center for Fiction, and Summer Literary Seminars (St. Petersburg, Vilnius, Tblisi, Montreal), and continues to lead creative writing workshops, some of which incorporate yoga and yoga nidra.